-Established in 2016, the EBAN Mentorship program was created to connect alumni to students and provide support to black students on campus.
+Established in 2016, the EBAN Mentorship program was created to connect alumni to students and provide support to Black students on campus.
 The program aims to:

-To create a seamless transition from student to EBAN member through networking and mentorship.
+Create a seamless transition from student to EBAN member through networking and mentorship.

-To foster personal and professional relationships between students, alumni and EBAN members.
+Foster personal and professional relationships between students, alumni and EBAN members.